muhme/joomla-branches-tester/README.md

 * Ubuntu 24 Noble Numbat (the absolute minimum, if you also wish to use the Cypress GUI, is a VPS with 2 shared vCPUs and 4 GB RAM).

-You can create all Docker containers and install the current (August 2024) five Joomla instances using the `create.sh` script:
+You can create all Docker containers and install the current (August 2024) five Joomla instances using `scripts/create`:

 ```
 git clone https://github.com/muhme/joomla-branches-tester
 cd joomla-branches-tester
-scripts/create.sh
+scripts/create
 ```
 :point_right: The script can run without `sudo`, but depending on the platform, it may ask you to enter your user password for individual sudo actions.

-The initial script `create.sh` runs some time, especially the very first time when the Docker images still need to be downloaded.
+The initial `scripts/create` runs some time, especially the very first time when the Docker images still need to be downloaded.
 The `joomla-branches-tester` folder requires about of 2 GB of disc space.
 Docker needs additional about of 20 GB for images and volumes.